Allan Chapman, The Victorians and the Holy Land: Adventurers, Tourists, and Archaeologists in the Lands of the Bible

 Strange, James Riley.
 Excavating the Land of Jesus: How Archaeologists Study the People of the Gospels.
 Grand Rapids, Mich.: Eerdmans, 2023. xvi+192 pp. Hb; $29.99.
 Link to Eerdmans

 James Riley Strange is the Charles Jackson Granade and Elizabeth Donald Granade Professor in New Testament at Samford University and director of the Shikhin Excavation Project in Israel.
 He co-edited with David A. Fiensy Galilee in the Late Second Temple and Mishnaic PeriodsVolumes 1 and 2 (Fortress, 2014 and 2015).
 In this new introduction to archaeology, Strange says his book is not another “exercise in archaeological apologetics” but rather an explanation of what archaeologists think they are doing.
-He repeats throughout Excavating the Land of Jesus that archaeology is “problem-driven.”
+Throughout Excavating the Land of Jesus, he repeats that archaeology is “problem-driven.”
 By this, he means that archaeologists begin with a problem and then try to solve it using existing archaeological methods or developing new methods.

 Excavating the Land of Jesus